hssnadr/Body_Desecration/README.md

 ###Playing setup
 * Don't look at the screen
-* Turn out the lights
+* Turn off the lights
 * Turn up the volume

 ###Installation